- About CTTC

 Recently the National Institutes of Health (NIH) published its policy statement in the December 23, 1999 Federal Register entitled "Principles and Guidelines for Recipients of NIH Research Grants and Contracts on Obtaining and Disseminating Biomedical Research Resources."
 These guidelines are intended to help federal grant recipients determine reasonable terms and conditions for making NIH funded research resources available to others and under what terms and conditions NIH funded scientists should receive materials from others.
 Click here for guidelines.

 CTTC, in consultation with the Office of Biomedical Sciences, has defined five different models of transfer agreements for use in sending materials to requesting parties with Level 1 being the least restrictive.
 Please refer to the Outgoing MTA summary table for more information.

-If none of the five exactly fit the circumstances of the transfer, please contact Karen Rufus at CTTC for assistance.
+If none of the five exactly fit the circumstances of the transfer, please contact Sherri Costes at CTTC for assistance.

 Prior to transferring Materials, Vanderbilt Investigators should sign the appropriate MTA, mail the form to the Recipient Investigator and have the Investigator obtain all requisite signatures.

 Vanderbilt University Investigators may send out Levels 1-3 Materials Transfer Agreements without authorization from the Office of Technology Transfer and Enterprise Development.

 Level 2 and Level 3 forms: Recipient Institution should return a fully executed original of the MTA to Karen Rufus, 1207 17th Ave S. Suite 105, Nashville, TN 37212.
 CTTC began maintaining a database of MTA transactions effective July 1, 1999.